 Following one Sunday afternoon sermon, Capt.
 Tom Ryman, infamous for breaking up tent revivals, became an instant convert and immediately began raising funds to build a church.
 Upon his death in 1904, the Union Gospel Tabernacle, the church he built, became known as the Ryman Auditorium.
-The famous hall would later host such performers as Enrico Caruso, Katharine Hepburn, and Bob Hope, and was home to the Grand Ole Opry for three decades.
-Not surprisingly, in 2010, 2011, 2012, and 2013, the Ryman was named the best theater in the nation by Pollstar.
+The famous hall would later host such performers as Enrico Caruso, Katharine Hepburn and Bob Hope, and was home to the Grand Ole Opry for three decades.
+Not surprisingly, in 2010, 2011, 2012, 2013, and 2014 the Ryman was named the best theatre in the nation by Pollstar.
 The Ryman features the best music of today by artists of all genres.

 Joel Owsley Cheek was the inventor of Maxwell House Coffee, the blend that became so popular it made Nashville the center of the nation’s coffee business in the early 20th century.
 In 1892, he developed a recipe for a blend of premium beans and convinced the manager of the Maxwell House Hotel to try the coffee and then to serve it exclusively.
 The coffee was so well received by the hotel’s guests that the owner gave Cheek permission to use the Maxwell House name for the coffee.
 The phrase “good to the last drop” was coined by President Theodore Roosevelt after he sipped coffee at the hotel.